cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 - Activate the mod and restart the game as prompted
 - The updated mod should then work as intended

 This is my personal AI-Boost mod for RA.
 I've added some changes to improve the AI on top of several other mods like:
+-Aftermath fast build MOD (Use .ini to enable/disable) -AttackMove MOD (Use Shift)
 -The Rampastring Quality of Live MOD. (waypoints, etc.)
 -Engineer instant capture
 -Engineers automatically choose new target after capturing.
 -Additional Zoom Levels
--RA Immersive Helis Mod (And all Air units have a sight) -Tech stealing by capturing a building with an Engineer (Allies vs Soviets) -Harvester have memory of latest harvest location, this is now editable by .ini file
+-RA Immersive Helis Mod (And all Air units have a sight) (Use L to land) -Tech stealing by capturing a building with an Engineer (Allies vs Soviets) -Harvester have memory of latest harvest location, this is now editable by .ini file -Now its possible to have more starting cash!
+Use the slider.
+-You can now remove toggle with space between old/new graphic in gameconstant.xml.
+ It changes nothing on engine performance so still rendering in the background -Added the option to remove shroud from the map

 -AI knows how to use Thiefs and Spies.
 -AI knows how to use a MAD Tank.